Motorists urged to 'save safe' over the Easter Bank Holiday weekend

 "To avoid becoming a statistic and leaving behind a devastated family, responsibility must fall on each and every road user.”

-To date this year, 50 people have lost their lives on Irish roads, one person has lost their life on Donegal roads.
+To date this year, 50 people have lost their lives on Irish roads.

 Subscribe or register today to discover more from DonegalLive.ie